-With these picture frames, you don’t have to mess with positioning hooks.
+With these shelves to hold your picture frames, you don’t have to mess with positioning hooks.
 Your photos and artwork will never go crooked, and best of all, you can “redecorate” instantly just by swapping things around.
 There’s no need to patch holes every time you move a picture.
-We’ll walk you though how to hang shelves perfectly.

 Sawtooth Tape Measure Hanger

-This one’s less of a picture-hanging hack and more of a hack for using picture-hanging hardware in the workshop!
+This one’s less of a picture-hanging hack and more of a hack for using picture-hanging hardware in the workshop.
 Check out what our reader says: I use my tape measure a lot in the workshop, so I like knowing where it is at all times.
 Sick of digging through piles of stuff to find it, I screwed a “sawtooth” picture hanger on the edge of my workbench, and that’s where the tape measure lives—always! — reader Ryan Sorensen.
-Here’s another cool tape measure hack.
-Bet you didn’t know there were all these ways to use pool noodles around your house!